The Things No One Tells You About Giving Birthby Elizabeth MacDonald

 The experience will bring you closer to your partner than you could ever imagine.

 The birth is the easy part….
-Welcome to PARENTHOOD.
+Parenthood, though, it's everything you never expected it to be.